-In June 2016 the Head was awarded an OBE for Services to Education.
+The Head Teacher has been awarded an OBE for Services to Education.

 The school appears in the current edition of the Good Schools' Guide in glowing terms and has Food for Life Gold and Healthy Schools Gold status.

 The Here and Now